jimmymaise/slack-bot/README.md

 `SLACK_BOT_TOKEN`: The OAuth token we use to call the Slack API has access to the data on the workspace where it is installed.
 It has format like xoxb-123....

-`GOOGLE_SERVICE_BASE64_FILE_CONTENT`: The Base64 encoded of the content of Google Service Account File (Json File).
+`GOOGLE_SERVICE_BASE64_FILE_CONTENT`: The Base64 encoded of the content of Google Service Account Key File (Json File).
-Read [this instruction](https://support.google.com/a/answer/7378726?hl=en) to know how to create service account
+As this account needs to access Google sheet, so we must enable the Google Sheets API Read [this instruction](https://support.google.com/a/answer/7378726?hl=en) to know how to create service account and enable Google Sheets API.
+After having the service account, go to key tab and click Add key.
+A new key file will be downloaded.
+Open this file and encode its content as base64

 `LEAVE_REGISTER_SHEET`: The url of the Google sheet that the bot uses to put the leave record.
 We also need to invite the Service account to access this file (Example jimmy-301@elated-chariot-341105.iam.gserviceaccount.com)

 `MANAGER_LEAVE_APPROVAL_CHANNEL`: The manager's channel to push the leave of request for approval.
-We should also invite the bot to this channel
+We should also invite the bot to this channel.
+For example #my_testing_channel (Should have #)

 Deploy